Andrea Nix Fine: Life and career

 and began their own production company Fine Films.
 After being contacted by the non-profit, Shine Global, the Fines went on to make a documentary film about the twenty-year-old civil war in Uganda called War/Dance.
 Nix was nominated for an Academy Award for Best Documentary Feature for War/Dance, which she produced with her husband, Sean Fine.
 The Fines went on to collaborate on the 2013 documentary film Life According to Sam, produced by HBO which went on to win a Peabody Award.

 In 2021 the Fines launched an impact studio Change Content.
 Change Content's first film LFG (film) was about the U.S. Women's National Soccer Team fight for equal pay.

+In 2025, Fine and her husband and Change Content directing partner Sean Fine released The Sixth, a documentary capturing the dramatic and unflinching story of the January 6, 2021, attacks on the U.S. Capitol.
+The film won the Emmy Award for Outstanding Politics and Government Documentary, increasing its visibility after initial hesitancy from streaming platforms to acquire it due to its subject matter.